danyelvarejao/danyelvarejao/README.md

 ## Hi there 👋

-I'm <b>Danyel</b> - A Full Stack Web Develoer from Brazil that loves technology in general.
+I'm <b>Danyel</b> - A Full Stack Web Developer from Brazil that loves technology in general.

 <b>More about me:</b>